vitalyzed/CRM-Systems-Cloud-Integration/README.md

 1. Set up your IDE (I'll be using Pycharm IDE), using Python 3.11
 2. Set up your GCP Service Account credentials and ensure the necessary permissions
-  ***Please note: Best Practices in IAM when it comes to GCP are to avoid giving your service account "Owner" role.
+  ***Please note: Best Practices in IAM when it comes to GCP are to avoid giving your service account the "Owner" role.
 4. Review the Piano.io API documentation to understand available endpoints and data structures.
    *https://docs.piano.io/

 ## Project Structure and Overview
 Breaking the script into main directories:
-1. `api_classes/`: contain the script that calls all the data needed based on a given design document (contains several examples)
+1. `api_classes/`: contains the script that calls all the data needed based on a given design document (contains several examples)
-2. `prep_for_cloud_upload/`: contains the script that preparing the data for GCP storage upload.
+2. `prep_for_cloud_upload/`: contains the script that prepares the data for GCP storage upload.
 Best practices and tips included.
 3. `source_subs/`: contains the script that uses Piano.io API for extracting ready reports via report ID
 4. `uploading_content`: contains the script that is responsible to upload the data retrieved from Piano.io to GCP

-The project is organized as follow
+The project is organized as follows

 - `src/`: Contains Python scripts for data extraction, transformation, and loading.
 - `notebooks/`: Jupyter notebooks showcasing data analysis and visualization.